thirdweb-dev/contracts/docs/ERC20Drop.md

-BASE:      ERC20      EXTENSION: SignatureMintERC20, DropSinglePhase  The `ERC20Drop` contract uses the `ERC20Base` contract, along with the `SignatureMintERC20` and `DropSinglePhase` extensions.
-The &#39;signature minting&#39; mechanism in the `SignatureMintERC20` extension is a way for a contract admin to authorize  an external party&#39;s request to mint tokens on the admin&#39;s contract.
-At a high level, this means you can authorize  some external party to mint tokens on your contract, and specify what exactly will be minted by that external party.
+BASE:      ERC20      EXTENSION: DropSinglePhase  The `ERC20Drop` smart contract implements the ERC20 standard.
+It includes the following additions to standard ERC20 logic:      - Ownership of the contract, with the ability to restrict certain functions to        only be called by the contract&#39;s owner.      - Multicall capability to perform multiple actions atomically      - EIP 2612 compliance: See {ERC20-permit} method, which can be used to change an account&#39;s ERC20 allowance by                             presenting a message signed by the account.
 The `drop` mechanism in the `DropSinglePhase` extension is a distribution mechanism for tokens.
 It lets  you set restrictions such as a price to charge, an allowlist etc. when an address atttempts to mint tokens.